Quadratically Enriched Plane Curve Counting via Tropical Geometry: Compatibility with existing tropical curve counts

 If $(\Gamma,f)$ has a vertex of type \fatPointOnParallelogram{} or double edges which are not part of a twin tree, then there is a factor of $\beta_i$ in its quadratic multiplicity and specializing to $d_i = -1$ we see $\beta_i = \langle 2\rangle +\langle -2\rangle=h$, which has signature $0$.
-An edge of even weight $m$ which is not part of a twin tree produces a factor of $\frac{m}{2}\cdot h$ in the quadratic multiplicity (even if it is adjacent to a vertex of type \fatPointOnVertex{}).
+An edge of even weight $m$ which is not part of a twin tree produces a factor of $\frac{m}{2}\cdot h$ in the quadratic multiplicity.
 This has signature $0$ over $\mathbb{R}$ again.
 This is in accordance with the real multiplicity.

 Other $3$-valent unmarked vertices of $\Gamma$ contribute a factor of $1$ to the quadratic multiplicity to the reals, as well as to the real multiplicity.

 A $4$-valent vertex of $\Gamma$ with a double edge which is not the root of a twin tree occurs only in connection with factors $\beta_i$, so the quadratic multiplicity of a tropical stable map with such a vertex has signature $0$, which equals its real multiplicity.